MasterChef Indonesia: Season 2 (2012)

 The second season premiered on 21 August 2012.
 This season, Juna Rorimpandey and Rinrin Marinka returned as judges, while Vindex Tengker was replaced by Degan Septoadji.

 There were 20 original finalists competing this season.
-Adeline withdrew from the competition on 29 July 2012.
+Adeline withdrew from the competition on 29 July 2012 to be with her children.

 The winner was Desi Trisnawati, a 39-year-old hotel director from Bangka.
 Taufik Hidayat, a 30-year-old property agent, was the runner-up.